-- 6.13 Loading buffer.
+6.13 Loading buffer 6x.
 Commercially available product allowing electrophoresis of DNA molecules.
+It can be included in the PCR master mix (see 6.6).
+Store according to the manufacturer's recommendations.

+Department of Infectious Diseases Unit of Foodborne and Neglected Parasitic Diseases

-Store according to the manufacturer's recommendations. - 6.14 QIAxcel DNA High Resolution kit.
+- 6.14 QIAxcel DNA High Resolution kit.
 Commercially available product to use in Qiaxcel apparatus (5.7).
 It includes ready to use gel cartridges and buffer for preparing and running the samples.
 Store according to the manufacturer's recommendations. - 6.15 Alignment markers.
 Commercially available product to use in Qiaxcel apparatus (5.7).
 Store according to the manufacturer's recommendations. - 6.16 DNA size markers.
 Commercially available product to use in Qiaxcel apparatus (5.7).
 Store according to the manufacturer's recommendations. - 6.17 Agarose.
 Commercially available product suitable for performing electrophoresis of DNA molecules.
 Store at room temperature for up to 24 months. - 6.18 50x TAE solution.
-Commercially available product (2M Tris-acetate, 50mM EDTA, pH 8.2- 8.4 at 25°C) to be used as buffer for electrophoresis.
-Store at room temperature for up to 24 months.

-- 6.19 1x TAE solution.
+Commercially available product (2M Tris-acetate, 50mM EDTA, pH 8.2-8.4 at 25°C) to be used as buffer for electrophoresis.
+Store at room temperature for up to 24 months. - 1x TAE solution.
 1000 mL preparation: take 20 mL of the 50x solution and bring to 1000 mL with water.
-Store at room temperature for up to 1 month. - 6.20 DNA intercalating agent.
-Commercial product able to fit in the DNA double helix, used to view the amplification product on agarose gel.
-Store according to the manufacturer's recommendations. - 6.21 L50.
+Store at room temperature for up to 1 month. - 6.20 Ethidium bromide solution.
+Commercially available product (10 mg/L).
+For the working condition, dilute 1:100,000; for 100 mL solution, add 1.0 μ L. Store in the dark at room temperature for up to 24 months. - NOTE: Ethidium bromide is potentially mutagenic, carcinogenic and teratogenic; wear disposable gloves and handle very carefully the solution containing this substance. - 6.21 L50.
 Commercially available product containing markers for DNA molecular weight multiple of 50 bp.
 All commercial products containing molecules of multiples of 50 bp within the 50-500 bp range can be used.
 Store refrigerated (5.5) according to manufacturer's recommendations. - 6.22 L100.
 Commercially available product containing markers for DNA molecular weight up to 1000 bp.
 All commercial products containing molecules of within the 100-1000 bp range can be used.
-Store refrigerated (5.5) according to manufacturer's recommendations.

-6.23 Milli-Q grade water.

-- 6.24 Reference fecal sample. feces containing C. parvum oocysts.
-Store refrigerated (5.5) for up to 10 years. - 6.25 Reference DNA: genomic DNA extracted from the fecal sample containing oocysts of C. parvum.
-Store frozen (5.2) for up to 10 years. - 6.26 Restriction enzymes Rsa I and Alu I: Commercially available products suitable for DNA enzymatic digestion (for example, New England Biolabs, Rsa I, cod.
+Store refrigerated (5.5) according to manufacturer's recommendations. - 6.23 Milli-Q grade water.
+Resistivity ≥ 18 Mohm/cm - Reference sample. oocysts from the feces from a calf experimentally infected with C. parvum oocysts.
+Store refrigerated (5.5) for up to 5 years. - Reference DNA: genomic DNA extracted from the feces of a calf experimentally infected with oocysts of C. parvum.
+Store frozen (5.2) for up to 5 years. - Restriction enzymes Rsa I and Alu I: Commercially available products suitable for DNA enzymatic digestion (for example, New England Biolabs, Rsa I, cod.
 R0167S; Alu I, cod.
 R0137S).
 Store according to the manufacturer's recommendations.
-The oligonucleotide sequences recognized by each enzyme is reported in Table C.
+The oligonucleotide sequences recognized by each enzyme is reported in Table D.

+Table D - Oligonucleotide sequences recognized by the reported enzymes

 Restriction enzyme Sequence recognized

-Rsa I 5'GT▼AC3' 3'CA⊾TG5'
+Rsa I 5'GT▼AC3' 3'CA4TG5'

-Alu I 5'AG▼CT3' 3'TC⊾GA5'
+Alu I 5'AG▼CT3' 3'TC▲GA5'